 Neither excitable nor dispassionate, the overall LCD-1 sound is, in fact, neutral.
 Which can sound like a pejorative, but it isn’t.
 “Neutrality” is a tricky position to achieve for headphones, and those that can simply get out the way of a recording and just hand it over in full are always covetable.

-Given that most over-ear designs at this sort of money offer wireless, noise-cancelling, app-controlled facilities – and the best sound pretty good too – the LCD-1 might seem a tricky sell.
-And sure enough, in some ways they are.
-But “pretty good” is way too mild a description of the Audeze LCD-1’s sound.
+You want wireless/noise cancellation: Given that most over-ear designs at this sort of money offer wireless, noise-cancelling, app-controlled facilities – and the best sound pretty good too – the LCD-1 might seem a tricky sell.